 Philadelphia car accident lawyer Edith Pearce, the founder of The Pearce Law Firm knows the “ins and outs” of car accident law.
 She worked as an attorney for years for a major auto insurance company.
 With her wealth of inside knowledge, Edith Pearce has served as an expert local auto accident lawyer for numerous clients helping them achieve multi-million dollar car accident settlements for victims and their families who have suffered tragic results of car accidents in Philadelphia.
-She has fought to make sure they receive the compensation they deserve for not only car accidents but other motor vehicle accidents such as motorcycle accidents and hit-and-run accidents.
+She has fought to make sure they receive the compensation they deserve for not only car accidents but other motor vehicle accidents such as motorcycle accidents, golf cart accidents and hit-and-run accidents.

 Steps To Take After a Car Accident

 When You’ve Been In A Car Accident – Protect Yourself and Your Rights